Module Code | CSU34021 |

 On successful completion of this module, students will be able to:

-- Write simple IA32 and x64 assembly language functions;
+- Write and reason about low-level programs in assembly language

 Module Content